 Backache (Lumbar pain)

 Backache is often the symptom of a problem connected to the lower back; it is not a separate disease.
 The pain is severe and it can potentially extend to the outer surface of the upper leg (thigh) or even below the knees.
-Back pain can simply be the consequence of a sudden movement, causing a lower back injury but it can also signify a potentially more serious health problem.
+Back pain can simply be the consequence of a sudden movement, causing a lower back injury.
+It can also signify a potentially more serious health problem.
 This is the reason why the correct and timely diagnosis is as important as the following steps for choosing the right treatment plan.
 By effectively practicing the Manual Therapy technique, we are able to identify, recognize and treat the areas that have been affected.
-Our goal is, through special techniques and low-force manipulation, not only to relieve the patient’s pain but also to treat the actual cause of the back pain.
+Our goal is to relieve the patient’s pain and also treat the actual cause of the back pain.

 With special exercises and techniques, Physiotherapists enhance the physical strengthening of the patient and they also have a positive reinforcement to their mental health.
 Patients’ social reintegration into their everyday routine is not impossible; it is a realistic goal that can be realized through immediate and correct treatment of the incident, with a view to avoiding any permanent mobility issues.

 Cervical Syndrome is defined on the whole by painful symptoms, co-occurring in the cervical spine.
 Most of the times, these symptoms include dizziness, vertigo, and numbness, which can extend to upper limbs.
-Unfortunately, there is not a cure -in the narrow sense of the term -but the benefits of the treatment of the problem with the aid of physiotherapy have been internationally recognized.
+Unfortunately, there is not a cure, in the narrow sense of the term.
+However the benefits of the treatment of the problem with the aid of physiotherapy have been internationally recognized.
 By applying appropriate pressure and mobilization techniques and with the use of modern technological equipment, such as Tens and ultrasound, we are able to intervene effectively, without causing pain against Cervical Syndrome, giving the patient relief.
 Our goal is to minimize and gradually eliminate the symptoms, as well as to improve functional capacity of the cervical spine, preventing neuron structures from any damage.

-Ankle injury (ankle joint) constitutes one of the most common orthopaedic problems of athletes and is usually followed by soreness, swelling, edema and the consequent inability of the use of the member.
+Ankle injury (ankle joint) constitutes one of the most common orthopaedic problems of athletes.
+It is usually followed by soreness, swelling, edema and the consequent inability of the use of the member.
 Sprain does not necessitate bone fracture but it is characterized by the rupture of various joints of the ankle’s ligaments.
 Depending on the damage, it is ranked in degrees of severity, accordingly dictating the necessary treatment.
-This is the focal point, where the high level of training of the Physiotherapist, who can distinguish the extensiveness of the damage as well as the possible complication that may later occur, becomes evident.
-Through specialized rehabilitation programs and specialized scheduling sessions, we can achieve effective treatment, healing, and recovery of the problematic area of the joint, aiming at the athlete’s fastest reintegration into their full training program.
+This is the focal point, where the high level of training of the Physiotherapist becomes evident.
+Through specialized rehabilitation programs and specialized scheduling sessions, we can achieve effective treatment, healing, and recovery.
+We are also aiming at the athletes' fastest reintegration into their full training program.